AlexEkdahl/spellbee/README.md

 ```bash
 spellbee --init
 ```
-This will create the database and the necessary table for caching results.
+This will create the database and the necessary table for caching results in the folder `./config/spellbee`.

 ## Compilation
 To compile the program, you can use the Makefile provided in the repository.
 Just run: